-QuantWare builds super-conducting quantum processors and related hardware.
-The processors lie at the heart of quantum computers and are crucial for conducting research in this field.
-By providing processors, QuantWare is making quantum research accessible to researchers and startups.
+QuantWare develops, designs and fabricates superconducting quantum processors and related hardware.
+The processors lie at the heart of quantum computers and are crucial for building quantum computers.
+By supplying these processors to others, QuantWare is making quantum research accessible to everyone.
 The company also develops technology that will increase the computational power of processors beyond current restrictions.
 Superconducting qubits are highly customizable, easy to control and scalable.
 QuantWare is using these features to create processors that can perform useful quantum computation in the near term.